-There is no need to be outraged or discouraged.
 Accept it as a valuable lesson and then quietly move on.
 The likelihood of you getting ripped off at least once in Thailand happens to the very best of us.
 It's all part of the learning curve.

 Next time you'll be a lot more wary about making the same mistake again.
 No matter what kind of situation you find yourself in, don't ever allow yourself to be caught off-guard for one second or let ignorance or incompetence cloud your judgment.